 Are you a local business owner?
 Then, you surely want to attract people in your surrounding area.
 More times than not, these people will actually be looking for you online (lazy, much?).

-If I could offer you only one tip for the future of your website, content would be it.
-Content is known to be one of the most important ranking signals when it comes to your website.
+If I could offer you only one tip for the future of your website, it would be to focus on content.
+Your content provides search engines with important ranking signals for your website.
 And not just any content will work.
-It’s got to be unique (not copied from anywhere), fresh (updated regularly) and valuable (readers can find on your website only).
+It’s got to be unique (not copied from anywhere), fresh (updated regularly) and valuable (readers can find it on your website only).
+Probably the most important factor however is relevant - it must answer questions your potential customer might have.
+This is content that will have a better chance of ranking for relevant queries.
 What’s the best way to achieve this?
-Start a blog!
+Create a free blog.
 The Wix Blog has advanced capabilities integrated into the platform, all you need to do is pick up a keyboard and start writing.
 To make sure your website stays fresh, we’ve compiled a list of 21 content ideas for your website.

 And last but equally important: don’t rest on your laurels.
 SEO is all about continuous efforts to make sure you stay competitive online.
 This doesn’t mean that you need to redesign your ‘Home Page’ every day.
 But rather, understanding what works and what doesn’t will help you create even more valuable content.
 Which means that you should regularly measure your website’s metrics (time on page, number of visitors, from which countries, etc.).
 This guide explains exactly how to use Google Analytics.